-- Code that has an interesting event doesn’t need to wait for any work that needs to be done to handle the event to complete and can just post an event and continue.
+- Code that has an interesting event doesn’t need to wait for the event to complete.
+It can just post an event and continue.

 - Normally, events are handled on a first-in, first-out order but your code can change this if needed.
 The code that’s posting an event doesn’t need to worry about the order.